ehatti/LHL/README.md

 # LHL

+## OOPSLA25 Note

+Please see `Paper.v` for correspondance between the paper and this artefact.

 ## Overview

 LHL is the first sound and complete program logic for _compositional linearizability_, which is a generalization of atomic linearizability, set linearizability, and interval linearizability.
 This makes it complete for concurrent objects.
 LHL uses a compositional model for concurrent computation which enables us to use the features of compositional linearizability to link verified components together into large systems with a high-level of abstraction for their subcomponents.